MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/using-email-templates-to-send-an-account-recovery-email.md

 We will add a username, password, and login email using [AddUsernamePassword](xref:titleid.playfabapi.com.client.accountmanagement.addusernamepassword).
 Additionally, we add a contact email to the player using [AddOrUpdateContactEmail](xref:titleid.playfabapi.com.client.accountmanagement.addorupdatecontactemail).

 > [!NOTE]
 > A contact email field on a player profile is different from the login email field on a player profile, even though they may *both* contain the same email address.
-Anytime you send email to the player, it will go to the contact email address.
+Any time you send email to the player, it will go to the contact email address.

 ### C# code example

 In the following example, we log in a player, then add a username, password, and login email using [AddUsernamePassword](xref:titleid.playfabapi.com.client.accountmanagement.addusernamepassword).
 We then add a contact email using [AddOrUpdateContactEmail](xref:titleid.playfabapi.com.client.accountmanagement.addorupdatecontactemail).
-Make sure the email address associated with the player is one that you have access to.
+Make sure the email address associated with the player is one that you can access.

 ```csharp
 void CreatePlayer()